 A nice feature of Pst Mail is its ability to allow you to reply to an email in your pst file.
 Reply works as expected, with the message appearing in your reply email.

 Searching your pst file is straight forward.
 Touch the magnifying class icon, and enter your search term.

-You can search across the From, To, Subject fields, or all of them.
-An advanced search option lets you search across additional fields, including CC/BCC, message text, attachment names, search by date range, as well as searching subfolders.
+You can search cross the From, To, Subject fields, or all of them.
+An advanced search option lets you search across additional fields, including CC/BCC, message text, attachment names, search by date range, as well as searching sub folders.
 These items are off by default, and that’s our only complaint about Pst Mail; we think they should be on by default so that new users will have a better first-search experience.

 |Advanced Pst file search screen|